 Contact a League City Interstate Custody Lawyer

 If you are considering a move out of state or your former spouse is threatening to relocate with your child, it is vital to speak with a family law lawyer to ensure that SPOs are properly enforced or modified.
 If you live in League City, please contact one of our dedicated custody lawyers by calling 281-486-6116 or filling out one of our standard online contact forms.
-The law firm of Lindamood & Robinson, P.C. serves clients located across southeast Texas, including Galveston, Harris, and Houston Counties.
+The law firm of Lindamood & Robinson, P.C. serves clients located across southeast Texas, including Galveston & Harris county.